Jonmainhart/CMIS242.Project1/README.md

 Projec1.java will compute the minimum, maximum, and average of a collection of Weight objects.
 The Weight class contains variables for pounds and ounces and methods to add to, divide, and compare weights.

-Also included in this repo is the original assignment and test files.

-Don't cheat!